jmouly/var_calculator/README.md

 The historical VaR computation method uses actual historical values of a trade of a portfolio(multiple trades) ranking those values from worst to best and selecting the loss at the desined percentile as the VaR estimate.

 ## Features
+- Project uses Java 21 and Gradle 9
 - File-based input processing
 - Single trade and portfolio VaR calculations
 - BigDecimal precision